mozman/ezdxf/docs/notes/design-cleanup.md

   section!
 Can't use `Auditor()` to repair this objects, because the DXF document is not fully initialized.
 - `is_bound(entity, doc)` returns True if `entity` is bound to document `doc`
+- `unbind(entity)` function to remove an entity from a document and set state to a virtual entity, which should also `UNLINK` the entity from layout, because an layout can not store a virtual entity.
 - `cls(dxftype)`, returns the class
 - `register_entity()`, registration decorator
 - `replace_entity()`, registration decorator